ScheglyakStas/Monolith_Gantry_3030/README.md

-# Monolith_Gantry_3030
+Monolith Gantry 3030
-A remix of CloakedWayne's Monolith Gantry using 3030 extrusions and MGN12H Y-axis rails, allowing it to be installed on 3030 frame printers.
+A remix of CloakedWayne's sheet metal Monolith Gantry using 3030 extrusions and MGN12H Y-axis rails, that allow it to be installed on 3030 frame 3D printers.
 ![2024-12-25_00-51-51](https://github.com/user-attachments/assets/9afdddef-a3fa-4fee-9246-59e1a6b2c77e)

-Changes compared to original:
+Changes compared to the original:
 - 3030 extrusions and M8 screws for better rigidity
 - MGN12H rails on Y axis (due to MGN9 being incompatible with 3030)